Skip to main content

 cont get_c3() impure asm "c3 PUSH";

-Usually c3 has a continuation initialized by the whole code of the contract.
+The c3 register typically holds a continuation set up by the contract code.
 It is used for function calls.
 The primitive returns the current value of c3.

 set_c3